sachin4840/faceDetection/README.md

 2.For instructions how to setup motion lib = https://circuitdigest.com/microcontroller-projects/raspberry-pi-surveillance-camera

-  do necessory changes in the motion lib
+  do necessory changes in the motion lib or copy and paste the motion.conf in (/etc/motion/motion.conf)

   sudo nano /etc/motion/motion.conf

+  for copy and paste we need to give permissions to folder

+  sudo chmod +x /etc/motion/

+         or

+  sudo chmod 777 /etc/motion/

 3.After setuping the motion lib run the code uploader.py